Reverse Mortgages on Condos

 • The process can be cumbersome, involving a lot of documentation.

-• Reverse mortgages are expensive due to closing costs, interest, servicing fees, mortgage insurance, and other fees.
+• Reverse mortgages can be expensive due to closing costs, interest, servicing fees, mortgage insurance, and other fees.

 • A reverse mortgage could affect your eligibility for Medicaid.

 If you're considering a reverse mortgage, it's highly recommended that you proceed cautiously and ensure you understand all the risks and conditions involved with such a loan.
-For more information on reverse mortgages and the risks related thereto, visit AARP's reverse mortgage webpage.
+For more information on reverse mortgages and the risks related thereto, visit HUD's How the HECM Program Works website and AARP's reverse mortgage webpage.
 You can also go to the Federal Trade Commission's website on reverse mortgages or the Consumer Financial Protection Bureau's website to get more information.

 An attorney can also help you review the pros and cons of a reverse mortgage.
 Even though you'll have to complete a counseling session with a HUD-approved counselor to get a HECM, it's also wise to talk to a financial planner, an estate planning attorney, or a consumer protection lawyer before taking out this kind of loan.